 I do not want another vehicle on the Scheme, how do I arrange to return the WAV at the end of my lease?

-If you are intending on leaving the Motability Scheme, i.e. you do not wish to place a new application and you do not want your lease extended for a further six months please contact your WAV supplier to make arrangements for the vehicle to be returned.
+If you are intending on leaving the Motability Scheme at the end of your lease, please contact your WAV supplier to make arrangements for the vehicle to be returned.
 If your WAV supplier is closed, or unable to accept the vehicle, then contact us on 0300 456 4566 so we can discuss arrangements.

 Scooter and powered wheelchair customers